Jarunik/german-language-plugin/README.md

 Install this plugin directly through the Plugins Manager of the Desktop Wallet.
 Alternatively you can clone or [download](https://github.com/jarunik/german-language-plugin/archive/master.zip) this repository and unzip it into `~/.ark-desktop/plugins/`.

+Don't forget to switch the language in your profile to activate the translation.

 ## Credits

 - [Jarunik](https://github.com/jarunik)